 The reigning Six Invitational, Six Major, DreamHack and Pro League Champions will be the clear favourites at this tournament as they aim to not only win yet another title but also do so in style and sweep their opponents as they did in Paris and Rio.

 As official R6 Minors, the winners of each of the two DreamHacks get an automatic spot at the following Major, in this case, the Six Invitational 2019.

-Despite a rough showing during Season 8 of the Pro League, Cloud9 shocked most people when they defeated Millenium, Rogue and Evil Geniuses to claim the DreamHack Montreal title back in September.
-This wasn’t only a big title for them but also marked the first title for a North American team in an international tournament in over 18 months making them a real wildcard and lifeline for NA fans.
+Despite a rough showing during Season 8 of the Pro League, Cloud9 shocked most people when they defeated Millenium, Rogue and Evil Geniuses to claim the DreamHack Montreal title back in September, the first title for a North American team in an international tournament in over 18 months.
+They topped this surprise further after the roster left C9 and joined the Halo/CoD/GoW organisation of Reciprocity with the new addition of Skys for Goddess just prior to Season 9 making this roster a real wildcard hope for fans across NA.

-PENTA Sports: Panix, ENEMY, RevaN, Hungry, SirBoss and Jess (their analyst)
+PENTA Sports: ENEMY, RevaN, Hungry, SirBoss, blas and Jess (their analyst)